 My friend, Professor Wm.
 Stainton-Moses, of London, who to medial sensitiveness both as regards mental and physical phenomena unites high intellectual gifts and thorough collegiate culture, has studied carefully the subject of "Spirit Identity," and written an excellent little work on the subject, which I commend to those who still doubt whether there have been evidences of spirit-identity.
-On page 50 he says: "For a long time I failed in getting the evidence I wanted; and if I had done as most investigators do, I should have abandoned the quest in despair or disgust.
+On page 50 he says : "For a long time I failed in getting the evidence I wanted; and if I had done as most investigators do, I should have abandoned the quest in despair or disgust.
 My state of mind was too positive; and I was forced, moreover, to take some personal pains before I obtained what I desired.
-Bit by bit, here a little and there a little, by steps which I do not detail here, that evidence came, and as my mind opened to receive it, "me six months were spent in persistent daily efforts to bring home to me proof of the perpetuated existence of human spirits, and of their power to communicate with me and give evidence of their unimpaired individuality, and of the unbroken continuity of their existence."
+Bit by bit, here a little and there a little, by steps which I do not detail here, that evidence came, and as my mind opened to receive it, some six months were spent in persistent daily efforts to bring home to me proof of the perpetuated existence of human spirits, and of their power to communicate with me and give evidence of their unimpaired individuality, and of the unbroken continuity of their existence."

-Formation of the Spirit-Hand .- (See page 197.)
+Formation of the Spirit-Hand.-(See page 197.)

 Dr. J. Garth Wilkinson, of London, well known as an eminent physician and the erudite translator of some of Swedenborg's writings, once saw a spirit-hand at a circle of inquirers, and requested that it might be laid on his forehead.
-He thus describes the result: "This was deliberately done, and I felt the thrilling impression as liken it to a fountain falling down again, and ceasing into the bosom of the water from which it rose."
+He thus describes the result:

 "This was deliberately done, and I felt the thrilling impression as the palm was laid flat upon my brow, where it remained for several seconds.
 During the interval in which I felt it, I had abundant opportunity of examining most closely the arm and fore-arm.....
 Bending over as I did to the vacant rim of the table, I saw how the arm terminated, - apparently in a graceful cascade of drapery; much as though an arm was put through the peak of a snowy tent, the apex of which thus fell around the shoulder on every side.
-On leaving my forchead, the arm at once disappeared, and I watched it go.
-It was drawn into the same drapery, but so naively that I can only
+On leaving my forehead, the arm at once disappeared, and I watched it go.
+It was drawn into the same drapery, but so naively that I can only liken it to a fountain falling down again, and ceasing into the bosoms of the water from which it rose."